frontline-hq/sveltekit-i18n/README.md

-	lang, // Current page lang, pass from load() params pathname, // Current page pathname, pass from load() params pathDel = '_', // Delimiter with which fs paths are split upon merge-import defaultLang = 'en', // Fallback lang if pathname doesnt contain lang (falls back to "en" as you can see) layout = true, // Should layout data also be populated? page // Should page data be populated?
+	lang, // Current page lang, pass from load() params pathname, // Current page pathname, pass from load() params pathDel = '_', // Delimiter with which fs paths are split upon merge-import layout = true, // Should layout data also be populated? page // Should page data be populated?
 }: {
 	lang: string | undefined;
 	pathname: string;
 	pathDel?: string;
-	defaultLang?: string;
 	layout?: boolean;
 	page?: boolean;
 }): Record<string, unknown> {